 A soldier stationed in Vietnam and a Vietnamese girl called Little Heart may not speak the same language with their lips, but they have learned to communicate with their heart.

-A celebration of a boy’s naturally curly hair with positivity and joy!
+Cool Cuts is a celebration of a boy’s naturally curly hair with positivity and joy!

 Based on child Vincent Van Gogh, this lyrical book celebrates art, creativity, and imagination.